microsoft/maro/tests/data/supply_chain/case_03/readme.md

-This case used to test seller and customized seller unit.
+This case used to test customized seller unit.